Today’s Post by Joe Farace

 The back cover of my infrared book features another, different portrait of Ms. Stoneman.
 Tip: In case you’re wondering about the blue hair in the below portrait, it was not added in Photoshop.
 Some hair dyes, especially reds, photograph as blue when captured under certain kinds of lighting, such as in the shade.

-How I made the image above: Lighting was from a bay window in my former home’s kitchen.
+How I made the image at left: Lighting was from a bay window in my former home’s kitchen.
 Camera was the same Life Pixel converted Canon EOS 50D with an an EF 28-105mm f/3.5-4.5 II USM lens set at mm that to this day I’m sorry that I sold.
 Exposure was 1/15 sec at f/16 and ISO 800.